 A prenuptial agreement is an especially good idea for a business owner looking to get married as it can prevent the former spouse from taking an ownership stake in the business in the event of a divorce.
 A prenuptial agreement can also protect property that one spouse is especially attached to and unwilling to part with, such as inherited jewelry.
 Such an agreement can also be used to avoid taking on the premarital debts of the other spouse.
 One other common use for prenuptial agreements is, in the case of a second marriage, the agreement can be used to ensure property acquired before that marriage still goes to any children from the first marriage.

-Prenuptial agreements are complicated documents, and only an experienced family law attorney can truly understand what can and cannot be included in one of these agreements.
+Prenuptial agreements are complicated documents, and only an experienced Rolling Meadows divorce attorney can truly understand what can and cannot be included in one of these agreements.
 However, with the guidance of an attorney, you and your future spouse can obtain a prenuptial agreement that will protect both of your property interests.
 Contact SAM LAW OFFICE, LLC in Rolling Meadows today for a free consultation about a prenuptial agreement.